 Symptoms may include webbing of the neck, low-set ears, droopy eyelids, short stature, shortened ring fingers, a high-arched palate, heart and blood vessel abnormalities, and impaired intelligence.
 Most affected people are short.
 Boys may have underdeveloped or undescended testes.
 In girls, the ovaries may be underactive or stop working.
 Puberty may be delayed, and infertility is possible.

 Triple X syndrome is the most common chromosomal abnormality in females.
-It occurs when the female inherits three X chromosomes instead of the normal two.
+It occurs when the female inherits three X chromosomes instead of two.
 Because females with this disorder either have mild or no symptoms at all, it is believed that there are a lot of cases that go undiagnosed.
 Those with with symptoms of triple X syndrome tend to have slightly lower intelligence and problems with verbal skills.
 They also may have:

 - Tall stature